etxbct/mqttBlockSig/README.md

 	track      : up or down
 	name       : name of the reporter.
 For traffic it is direction or train id

+In Sweden when double track is used one track is the up track (uppspår) and the other track is down track (nedspår).
+If facing the module from backside the nearest track is the down track carrying traffic from right to left.
+The furthest track is the up track carrying traffic from left to right.
+If single track is used then the track is the up track (uppspår).

 ### Payloads
 State payloads for signals: